frankPairs/api-design-patterns-notes/README.md

   - In order to get a specific field from a collection, we should use ```collection.*.field```.
   - Update or getting just one item from a collection is not possible using a field mask.
 The main reason is that we don't have a way to identify items.
 - As a default value:
-  - Partial retrievals: When request does not contain a field mask, retrievals should always return the entire resource or resources.
-There is one exception: when retreiving one of the fields can contain performance implications.
+  - Partial retrievals: When the request does not contain a field mask, retrievals should always return the entire resource or resources.
+There is one exception: when retrieving one of the fields can contain performance implications.
 In that case, those fields could be excluded by default.
-  - Partial updates: When request does not contain a field mask, updates should update all fields present on the request body.
+  - Partial updates: When a request does not contain a field mask, updates should update all fields present in the request body.
 - How can we remove a field using a partial update?
-One of the best options is using a field mask param.
-When a field is present on the field mask but it is missing from the request body, we can assume that the client wants to remove it.
+One of the best options is using a field mask parameter.
+When a field is present on the field mask, but it is missing from the request body, we can assume that the client wants to remove it.
-- When we have a well defined resource and we try to update or get an unknown field, it is convenient to ignore it instead of throwing an error.
+- When we have a well-defined resource, and we try to update or get an unknown field, it is convenient to ignore it instead of throwing an error.
 The main motivation of having that API behavior is that our API can change and clients could be using fields previously accepted, but not anymore.
 Throwing an error in that case would create a bad API experience.
 - Field mask is not a SQL query tool.
 It should be used just as a tool to reduce the amount of information transferred through the network.
 If we need to retrieve data based on resources relationships, GraphQL is a better option.